shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 - `Nodes` - moments of decisions - train station
 - `Point of interest` -
 Way finding elements:
-dont lead player where to go but how move through space
+don't lead player where to go but how move through space

+### Callouts

+Places on level you can call by name.
+Areas are distingue enough that player can identify them by feature (space, light, color).
+Should be thought through different scales (arena, district, level).

 ## Function

 [Architecture](/arch/)

-- Differentiate by usage: `stelth` / `combat` / `traversal` / public `interaction` (opportunities for different playstyles  )
+- Differentiate by usage: `stealth's` / `combat` / `traversal` / public `interaction` (opportunities for different playstyles  )
 - `public space` / `purpose spaces`
-- `primary target` (no deadends) vs. `illusory targets` vs. `escalating` (everywhere), vs `bonus missions`
+- `primary target` (no dead-ends) vs. `illusory targets` vs. `escalating` (everywhere), vs `bonus missions`
 - beginning and end

 .

-- primary circulation routes . connect primary nodes of activitiy
+- primary circulation routes . connect primary nodes of activity
 - secondary roots to increase mobility
 - no dead ends
-- only pedestrian rootes
+- only pedestrian routes

 ### Pacing